 Fathers raise children in many different situations.
 Children learn from other male role models as well, such as extended family, community members, family friends, teachers, instructors, etc. There are single fathers who are raising their children on their own.
 There are separated and divorced fathers who are working hard to stay involved with their children.
-There are fathers who are unable to see their children because of distance, work, court or child welfare decisions.
-There are gay fathers, young fathers, step fathers and foster fathers.
+There are fathers who are unable to see their children because of distance, work, court orders or child welfare decisions.
+There are young fathers, step-fathers and foster fathers.
+Fathers can be gay, bisexual, Two-Spirited, transgendered, queer or straight.
 Extended family (uncles, grandfathers, brothers, etc.) may take on the role of father.
 Sometimes children have special needs or medical issues that will affect their relationship with their father.